alun-rees/alun-rees.github.io/_pages/about.md

 #### About Me

 I am a second year PhD student at the University of Warwick.
 The title of my thesis is:
-> Synthetic Diagnostics for Laer-Fusion simulations
+> Synthetic Diagnostics for Laser-Fusion simulations

 My supervisors are Professor Tony Arber and Dr Keith Bennett.